fcollonval/jupyter-project/README.md

-If the [`jupyter_conda`](https://github.com/fcollonval/jupyter_conda) optional extension is installed and if `conda_pkgs` is specified in the `project_template` configuration, then a Conda environment will follow the life cycle of the project; i.e. creation of an environment at project creation, update of the environment when opening a project and deletion at project deletion.
+If the [`jupyter_conda`](https://github.com/fcollonval/jupyter_conda) optional extension is installed and if `conda_pkgs` is specified in the `project_template` configuration, then a Conda environment will follow the life cycle of the project; i.e. creation of an environment at project creation, update of the environment when opening a project and changing its packages and deletion at project deletion.

 The `conda_pkgs` setting should be set to a string matching the default environment type of conda environment to be created at project creation (see [`jupyter_conda`](https://github.com/fcollonval/jupyter_conda/blob/master/labextension/schema/plugin.json#L13)